Simple Homogeneous Structures and Indiscernible Sequence Invariants

 The proof of the previous result also gives a reasonable indication of the difficulties associated with giving examples in which $\nmdeg(p) \neq F_{ind}(p)$ - one either has to give an example of a theory whose binding groups have different transitivity properties than algebraic groups or give a theory in which any minimal type in some nonorthogonality class of minimal types requires parameters to define.
 We don't really know examples of such groups - indeed conjectures like those of Cherlin-Zilber, Borovik-Cherlin \cite{bcorig}, and Borovik-Deloro \cite{borovik2019binding} are towards the nonexistence of such groups.
 Most natural theories don't seem to have the second property, but we build such a (simple) theory in Section \ref{ocat} using a construction of Evans, and show that for our example there are types $p$ with $\nmdeg(p) \neq F_{ind}(p)$.

-\begin{example} Work in the theory $DCF_0$, and let $p$ be the generic type of the equation $x''=0.$ It isn't hard to see that over $\m Q(t)$ the solutions of $x''=0$ are in bijective correspondence with $\m A^2 (\m C)$ with the induced structure of definable subsets definable in $ACF_0$ (e.g. by stable embeddedness).
-Let $q$ be the forking extension of solutions of the form $at+b$ where $(a,b)$ is a generic point on the curve $a=\prod_{i=1}^{2d} (b-c_i)$ where $c_i$ are independent transcendental constants.
+\begin{example} Work in the theory $DCF_0$, and let $p \in S(\mathbb{Q}(t))$ be the generic type of the equation $x''=0$, for $t$ a realization of $p$.
+It isn't hard to see that over $\m Q(t)$ the solutions of $x''=0$ are in bijective correspondence with $\m A^2 (\m C)$ with the induced structure of subsets definable in $ACF_0$ (e.g. by stable embeddedness).
+Let $q \in S(c_{1} \ldots c_{2d})$ be the forking extension of $p$ realized by solutions to $x''=0$ of the form $at+b$ where $a$ and $b$ are constants and $(a,b)$ is a generic point on the curve $x=\prod_{i=1}^{2d} (y-c_i)$ where $c_i$ are independent transcendental constants.